robertsdotpm/coinbend/README.md

 The exchange was built in response to the numerous hacks that have plagued the Bitcoin world which the software tries to avoid by removing the need for a third-party to be trusted with the user's money.
 The software is currently in a very experimental state and lacks a proper order book so users must find each other manually to trade but I'm releasing this as version 0.001.

 Consider this the first practical P2P exchange for alt-coins.
-All existing exchanges make unrealistic assumptions about attackers, require the use of collateral as a fail-safe, or strictly depend on third-party trust to exchange currencies (either directly or indirectly as a side-effect of transaction malleability) but Coinbend avoids these problems by using modified micro-payment channels.
+All existing exchanges make unrealistic assumptions about attackers, require the use of collateral as a fail-safe, or strictly depend on third-party trust to exchange currencies (either directly or indirectly as a side-effect of transaction malleability) but Coinbend avoids these problems by using modified micro-payment channels + timechains.

 > "In crypto with trust."